Tollanador/alias-free-gan/README.md

 # Changes to repo:
  - Adapting for use on Kaggle - cause I'm cheap :/
+ - Well that was surprisngly simple, another penny saved!

 # Alias-Free GAN